 Here are the current USGS Water Level data for some of our favorite rivers and some notes on the fishery.
-Pop into the shop for advice on the latest hot flies and tactics.
+Pop into the shop for advice on the latest hot flies, spots and tactics.

 Assabet River at Maynard, MA